 Welcome to our podcast series Coffee with the Council.
 I'm Alicia Malone, Senior Manager of Public Relations for the PCI Security Standards Council.
-Today, I am so excited to bring you a sneak peek interview with PCI SSC's Europe and Asia-Pacific Community Meeting keynote speaker, Dr. Bruce McCabe, Global Futurist.
+Today, I am so excited to bring you a sneak peek interview with PCI SSC's Europe and Asia-Pacific Community Meeting keynote speaker, Dr Bruce McCabe, Global Futurist.
 Bruce has explored emerging technologies and how innovation happens for 30 years.
 He began his career at IBM in 1988 and went on to hold senior roles at IBM, WordPerfect, Novell, and Gartner.
 In 2002, he founded S2 Intelligence, a think tank to support organizational innovation through grounded research.
 He served as an independent advisor to a long list of multinationals, state and federal governments, universities, and science labs.
 When not speaking, he writes novels about the near future.
 I'm delighted to have you join us today, Bruce.

 Bruce McCabe: It's my pleasure to be here.
 Thank you for having me, Alicia.